aarontrowbridge/aarontrowbridge.github.io/_pages/about.md

 Graduated from Syracuse University in December of 2020 with a dual B.S. in Physics and Mathematics.

-Stayed at Syracuse for the spring as graduate teaching assistant and took my first quantum field theory course as well as a graduate math course on Lie groups, Lie algebras, and representation theory.
+Stayed at Syracuse in the spring as graduate teaching assistant and took my first quantum field theory course as well as a graduate math course on Lie groups, Lie algebras, and representation theory.